s4shantanu/Django/README.md

 # Django

-Mywork is a Enviroment.
-And Myemployee is project.
+Mywork is a Enviroment and Myemployee is project.